kaiergin/Cartpole-A2C/README.md

 # Cartpole A2C
-A simple implementation A2C solving cartpole
+A simple implementation of A2C and PPO solving cartpole